Sleep and memory: Neural imaging measures

 Neuroimaging can be classified into two categories, both used in varying situations depending on what type of information is needed.
 Structural imaging deals predominately with the structure of the brain (computed tomography) while functional imaging deals more heavily with metabolic processes in regards to anatomical functioning (positron emission tomography, functional magnetic resonance imaging).
 In recent years, the relationship between sleep and memory processes had been aided by the development of such neuroimaging techniques.

-Positron emission tomography (PET) is used in viewing a functional processes of the brain (or other body parts).
+Positron emission tomography (PET) is used in viewing functional processes of the brain (or other body parts).
 A Positron-emitting radionuclide is injected into the bloodstream and emits gamma rays which are detected by an imaging scanner.
 Computer analysis then allows for a 3-dimensional reconstruction of the brain region or body part of interest.

 Functional magnetic resonance imaging (fMRI) is a type of brain imaging that measures the change of oxygen in the blood due to the activity of neurons.
 The resulting data can be visualized as a picture of the brain with colored representations of activation.